-When the width displayed on the signs must be changed as determined by the Engineer, materials to modify the signs shall be furnished and installed by the contractor.
+When the width displayed on the signs must be changed as determined by the Engineer for the second stage of construction, materials to modify the signs shall be furnished and installed by the contractor.

 The contractor shall be responsible for the maintenance of the barricades and signs during the life of the project.
 The contractor shall ensure the continual visibility of these signs is maintained and not obstructed by vegetation or other obstacles.